-On the other hand, if we drink unpasteurized juice that is already fermented for being left out for more extended periods unrefrigerated, we may suffer from much food-borne illness.
+On the other hand, if we drink unpasteurized juice that is already fermented for being left out for more extended periods unrefrigerated, we may suffer from many food-borne illnesses.

 Should You Pasteurize your Apple Juice?

-Whether you would pasteurize juice or not, it depends on-how longer do you want to preserve the squeezed apple juice?
+Whether you would pasteurize juice or not, depends on how long do you want to preserve the squeezed apple juice?
 Generally, to get full health benefits from apple juice, we have to make fresh apple juice with the best greens.

 If we leave out the juice for more extended periods without refrigerating or pasteurizing, the juice may spoil sooner.
-When we drink the left out juice later, we face several health issues.
-Pasteurization helps kill harmful bacteria and gives more extended juice’s shelf life.
+When we drink the left-out juice later, we face several health issues.
+Pasteurization helps kill harmful bacteria and gives more extended juice shelf life.